There are multiple ways to import and file a document in FYI.

 - If Filing Defaults are not set for the Client, a check is made if the relevant User has Filing Defaults and, if they are, these are used.

-- If neither Client or User Filing Defaults are set, the Practice Filing Defaults are applied.
+- If neither the Client nor User Filing Defaults are set, the Practice Filing Defaults are applied.

 - If none of these are set, the email cannot be auto-filed and it is set as Draft Filed and sent to the In Tray for review.

 Note: If the Cabinet selected in the Filing Defaults that has been applied has any Categories set as "Required", a value for this must be available from the defaults, otherwise the email or document cannot be auto-filed.